WGR: Adoption of all-sports format

 In 2016, the formation of MSG Western New York was announced.
 A regional sports channel for Western New York, the channel includes both Sabres and Bills programming.
 Two main WGR shows Sabres Hockey Hotline and The John Murphy Show began simulcasting on the channel on October 3, 2016.
 WGR and Pegula Sports and Entertainment reached a five-year contract extension for radio broadcasts not long afterward, keeping the Bills and Sabres broadcasts on WGR through 2021.

 Also in 2016, former Sabres players Andrew Peters and Craig Rivet would start hosting The Instigators podcast.
 Peters and Rivet would leave the show in 2021 and be replaced by Brian Duff and former goaltender Martin Biron.
 They would use the same name for a short while then be rebranded to Sabres Live.

 In 2018, Steve Tasker joined John Murphy and The John Murphy Show became One Bills Live.
 Two years later in 2020, Murphy announced he would be leaving One Bills Live to solely focus on his play-by-play duties with the Bills.
 He was replaced by Chris Brown.

+In February 2026, the Bills and Sabres both announced that they had disaffiliated from WGR, moving both production and sales game coverage and daily shows such as One Bills Live and Sabres Live in house.
+The teams will distribute the shows online via their website and team apps and throughout the region via new broadcast affiliates, which could include WGR.
+On May 15, 2026, WGRF was announced as the flagship station for Bills' radio broadcasts.
+In a later statement, the Sabres clarified that though it had changed to the same distributor as the Bills, it had not in fact ended its affiliation with WGR and was still in negotiations with Audacy for extending their broadcast contract.
+An extension with the Sabres was reached on September 3, 2026.

+Radio Insight, an industry publication, reported in February 2026 that Audacy was to begin simulcasting WGR on FM sister station WLKK (the former WNSA), which had a country music format.
+Audacy subsequently applied to the FCC to have WLKK's call letters changed to WGR-FM effective February 19, 2026.
+At midnight on February 17, 2026, WGR began simulcasting on WLKK.
+Simulcasting on what is now WGR-FM and its repeaters improved the station's reach in Batavia and extended its broadcast area to Rochester as well as provided a clearer sound in Buffalo/Niagara area.
+Five days later, WROC in Rochester rebranded itself as "WGR Rochester" and began carrying WGR's programming for much of the day, further improving its availability in that city.

+19 years after his firing, Riter was re-hired at WGR in September 2026 to host the midday shift.
+Sabres Live, which had aired in part of the time slot, was moved to tape-delay.